-So How Can National Tree Day Help?National Tree Day is Australia's largest community tree planting and nature care event, where kids and their families can get outside and have fun.
-It's a safe day out for families, giving them the opportunity to do something positive for their health and wellbeing, as well as the health of the environment.
+As Australia's largest community tree planting and nature care event National Tree Day is a great way to get outside and connect with nature.
+It's a memorable day out for families, giving them the opportunity to do something positive for their health and wellbeing, as well as the health of the environment.

 With thousands of sites at schools, parks, gardens and other locations across the country, National Tree Day and Schools Tree Day are the perfect first steps to getting Aussie children and families to connect with nature.